nhm-herpetology/museum-NGS-training/README.md

 # Introduction to short read NGS: Library construction, UCE capture and ddRADseq
-Herpetology Group at the Natural History Museum, London
+Herpetology Group at the Natural History Museum, London **Instructor: Jeff Streicher**
-Instructor: Jeff Streicher

 # Contents
 **Overview**
 >Description will go here.

 **Unit 1: Introduction to short read sequencing and library preparation**
+>Description of lecture and labs.

+**Unit 2: Illumina libraries: Details, de novo assembly and mapping**
+>Description of lecture and labs.

+**Unit 3: Targeted sequence capture of ultraconserved elements (UCEs)**
+>Description of lecture and labs.

+**Unit 4: Double digest restriction-site associated DNA sequencing (ddRADseq)**
 >Description of lecture and labs.

 **Helpful Links: General**